FreeCAD/FreeCAD-documentation/wiki/TechDraw_Roadmap.md

 ### Current Activity

--   investigation of geometry conversion
+-   preparation for v0.21 release

 ### Primary Focus for 2023